I’ve been reading a lot about brain damage and chronic traumatic encephalopathy (CTE) in retired NFL football players lately.

 And Dr. Amen isn’t the only doctor showing the brain’s incredible power to heal.

-Dr. Dale Bredesen is reversing cognitive decline and dementia with his own brain rehabilitation program.
+Dr. Dale Bredesen, MD, is reversing cognitive decline and dementia with his own brain rehabilitation program.

 You can read more about his protocol here.

 This work is incredibly important for football players, soldiers, firefighters, police, and anyone who has suffered brain trauma and damage.

 Please share this post with anyone that you think would benefit from the information within it.